-The Niz-Chavez Court's holding is limited to the determination that the government must serve a noncitizen with a single notice that includes all the statutorily required information in INA § 239(a)(1) to trigger the stop-time rule for cancellation of removal.
-But the Court's rationale for that holding-building upon the statutory interpretation of INA § 239(a) conducted by the Pereira Court-gave new life to many of the arguments that practitioners had raised post-Pereira before the BIA foreclosed them, and ultimately resulted in important subsequent decisions from the U.S. courts of appeals and BIA.
+Niz-Chavez's holding was limited to the determination that the government must serve a noncitizen with a single notice that includes all the statutorily required information in INA § 239(a)(1) to trigger the stop-time rule for cancellation of removal.
+But the Court's rationale for that holding-building upon the statutory interpretation of INA § 239(a) conducted by the Pereira Court-gave new life to many of the arguments that practitioners had raised post-Pereira before the BIA foreclosed them, and ultimately resulted in important subsequent decisions from the U.S. courts of appeals and BIA, although, as discussed below, some of the decisions were overturned by the restrictive Supreme Court decision in Campos-Chaves.